Kateryna-Takhtai/ping-pong-game/README.md

 Small leisure game.

-GUI AND AWT technologies were used.
+GUI and AWT technologies were used.